swordcube/oop_psych/README.md

 ## How to install:
-Git clone the repo or download the zip for it, then extract the folder in said zip or put the folder from the clone into a folder where your PsychEngine.exe file is located called "libs".
+Git clone the repo or download the zip for it, then extract the folder in said zip or put the folder from the clone into a folder where your PsychEngine.exe file is located called "libs/oop_psych".

 ## Example usage:
 - Sprites with tweening